 Announced in April of 2018, their entire regulations encompass a 30-page document, but the most concise version is that they are “…sparkling wines made in the heart of the Penedès from 100% organic grapes harvested by hand and entirely vinified on the premises of the winery.”

 Added into this is using a minimum of 90% of the “historic” grapes to the region, deigned as being: Xarel·lo, Macabeu, Parellada, Malvasia for white grapes and Grenache, Monastrell, Sumoll, and Xarel·lo Vermell for red grapes–if this seems strange, the red grapes are used almost exclusively for producing rosé sparkling wines but they are native to the region.
-Then there’s a minimum of 18 months of aging as opposed to the base of nine months that DO Cava under which 87% of the wines are released.
+Then there’s a minimum of 18 months aging as opposed to the basic nine months for DO Cava, under which 87% of Cava wines are released.
 One last bit that few people have picked up upon is the requirement to pay a minimum of 0.70€/kg for grapes which nearly doubles the current going rate of 0.40€/kg.

 Each of these requirements singularly might have been possible to meet for many Cava cellars, but as a whole they’re very difficult for many producers and for the Big Three producers, impossible.
 They rely too much on say, Chardonnay, or not farming organically, or buying in base wine, which is forbidden as a producer of Corpinnat as they must produce all their own wines in their premises (Clàssic Penedès also requires this.)

 But it’s really the “heart of the Penedès” name and concept which is the most simple yet complicated aspect to what those in Corpinnat are attempting to create.
 While this initially sounds poetic, here is a defined territory which is NOT in accordance to that of DO Cava.
 Corpinnat marks a territory of about 22,000ha all within the interior “pocket” of Penedès which is protected from the humidity of the Mediterranean by a small chain of mountains and sees large changes in diurnal temperatures.
 All told it’s perhaps 80% of the total territory of DO Penedès and 60% of the total territory of DO Cava.

-Despite the aforementioned regime change at DO Cava in the middle of 2018 and further attempts at negotiations, it was eventually declared on January 22, 2019 not only that Corpinnat could not be used on labels, but that all promotion of the name was to cease by January 31, 2019.
-One day before this deadline, what was now nine cellars of Corpinnat after Can Feixes, Júlia Bernet, and Mas Candí joined in the later part of 2018, made the decision to collectively leave DO Cava.
+Despite the aforementioned regime change at DO Cava in the middle of 2018 and further attempts at negotiations, it was eventually declared on January 22, 2019 not only that Corpinnat couldn’t be used on labels, but that all promotion of the name was to cease by January 31, 2019.
+One day before this deadline, what now totaled nine cellars in Corpinnat after Can Feixes, Júlia Bernet, and Mas Candí joined in the later part of 2018, made the decision to collectively leave DO Cava.